NCI Director Dr. Norman E. Sharpless

 Dr. Sharpless is a member of the Association of American Physicians as well as the American Society for Clinical Investigation (ASCI), the nation’s oldest honor society for physician–scientists, and served on the ASCI council from 2011 to 2014.
 Dr. Sharpless was an associate editor of Aging Cell and deputy editor of the Journal of Clinical Investigation.
 He has authored more than 150 original scientific papers, reviews, and book chapters, and is an inventor on 10 patents.
 He cofounded two clinical-stage biotechnology companies: G1 Therapeutics and HealthSpan Diagnostics.

-In addition to serving as director of NCI, Dr. Sharpless continues his research in understanding the biology of the aging process that promotes the conversion of normal self-renewing cells into dysfunctional cancer cells.
+In addition to serving as director of NCI, Dr. Sharpless is chief of the Aging Biology and Cancer Section in the National Institute on Aging’s Laboratory of Genetics and Genomics, where he continues his research on the biology of the aging process that promotes the conversion of normal self-renewing cells into dysfunctional cancer cells.
 Dr. Sharpless has made seminal contributions to the understanding of the relationship between aging and cancer, and in the preclinical development of novel therapeutics for melanoma, lung cancer, and breast cancer.